housework-robot/housework_robots.github/S06_robot_side/S06E08_mushibot_teleoperation.md

 ### 3.1 Http client in the upper tier

-In [the previous blog](./S06E07_mushibot_wifi_ws_http.md#4-https-client), we explained how we implemented [https client](./S06E08_src/src/Mushibot20250117/src/wswifi.cpp#L299) for GET.
+In [the previous blog](./S06E07_mushibot_wifi_ws_http.md#4-https-client), we explained how we implemented [https client](./S06E08_src/src/Mushibot20250120/src/upper_tier/telecomm_channel.cpp#L297) for https GET.

-This time, we implemented https client for both GET and POST.
+This time, we implemented http client for both GET and POST.

 The following source code fragment implements http client for POST, with payload in json.